 Approximately 20 ACC PDX models are maintained at XenoSTART, a contract research organization providing an open drug screening platform under a contractual agreement with ACCRF.
 Academic and industry researchers may explore the efficacy and toxicity of their drugs in ACC preclinical models.
 ACCRF does not seek to obtain intellectual property from collaborators using the platform.

-ACCRF is generating RNAseq data from many of the ACC PDX models and is developing a public tool to query the data.
+ACCRF has generated RNAseq data from many of the ACC PDX models and is developing a public tool to query the data.
 Interested researchers may inquire by email.
 In addition, RNA microarray expression data may be downloaded at:

 Gene expression – Array Express (2012)